EvanHofmeister/NIH-UMLS-RxNorm-Instructions/readme.md

 mysql -u root CREATE DATABASE <YOUR DATABASE NAME>
 ```

-You should now see the database you created:
+You should now see the database you created, in my case it's labeled `umls_db`:
 ``` bash
 mysql> show databases;
 ```